bbauska/W3Cx-5of5/README.md

 First of all, you need to find a way to debug your code and see errors.
 If your work does not produce any results, you need to know why!

-### Your Swiss army knife: your browser devtools, especially the devtool console! {#your-swiss-army-knife-your-browser-devtools-especially-the-devtool-console .unnumbered}
+### Your Swiss army knife: your browser devtools, especially the devtool console!

 For this you will use **the dev. tools of your browser**.
 Press **F12** (or ctrl-shift-i) in Windows